aRcHmaGe333/ECOmpile/README.md

 ## Why this repo exists

-- Preserve the long-form source documents exactly as authored.
-- Offer a navigable, citation-friendly summary for stakeholders who do not want to parse multi-thousand-line transcripts.
+- Offer a navigable, citation-friendly summary for stakeholders.
-- Capture governance, roadmap, and SDK guidance so collaborators can extend ECOmpile without rewriting the original work.
+- Capture governance, roadmap, and SDK guidance so utility of ECOmpile can be achieved.

 ---